-Mystic Journey presents Barefoot Comedy, a monthly* comedy show in our yoga studio!
+Mystic Journey presents Barefoot Comedy, a monthly* comedy show IN YOUR HOME!

 With a new lineup each month of hilarious working comedians, the show has featured the likes of Luke Null (SNL), Julia Hladkowicz (Just for Laughs), Asif Ali (Bojack Horseman, Wrecked), and Grant Cotter (MTV).
 But most importantly, it’s hosted and booked by Pritesh Shah.
 He has decent humor, great skin complexion, and the best credit score.

 As we all know, laughter is great medicine and a wonderful healer.
-Come have a drink, share some laughs and hug a crystal.
-You'll leave with sore cheeks, an open heart and some new friends!
+Come have a drink, share some laughs and hug YOURSELF.
+You'll leave with sore cheeks, an open heart and some new friends - via ZOOM!

 Akeem Woods is the funny little brother you always “never” wanted.
 His comedy style will have you on the edge of your seat reeling from laughter.
 No topic is safe from discussion, whether it be the KKK or the hardships of growing up poor.
 Catch him in comedy clubs all over the country.